qpdf/qpdf/manual/design.rst

 preserved as clear-text if it is that way in the original file.

 One point of confusion some people have about encrypted PDF files is that encryption is not the same as password protection.
-Password protected files are always encrypted, but it is also possible to create encrypted files that do not have passwords.
+Password-protected files are always encrypted, but it is also possible to create encrypted files that do not have passwords.
 Internally, such files use the empty string as a password, and most readers try the empty string first to see if it works and prompt for a password only if the empty string doesn't work.
 Normally such files have an empty user password and a non-empty owner password.
 In that way, if the file is opened by an ordinary reader without specification of password, the restrictions specified in the encryption dictionary can be enforced.
 Most users wouldn't even realize such a file was encrypted.
 Since qpdf always ignores the restrictions (except for the purpose of reporting what they are), qpdf doesn't care which password you use.
 QPDF will allow you to create PDF files with non-empty user passwords and empty owner passwords.
 Some readers will require a password when you open these files, and others will open the files without a password and not enforce restrictions.
 Having a non-empty user password and an empty owner password doesn't really make sense because it would mean that opening the file with the user password would be more restrictive than not supplying a password at all.
 QPDF also allows you to create PDF files with the same password as both the user and owner password.
 Some readers will not ever allow such files to be accessed without restrictions because they never try the password as the owner password if it works as the user password.
 Nonetheless, one of the powerful aspects of qpdf is that it allows you to finely specify the way encrypted files are created, even if the results are not useful to some readers.
 One use case for this would be for testing a PDF reader to ensure that it handles odd configurations of input files.
+If you attempt to create an encrypted file that is not secure, qpdf will warn you and require you to explicitly state your intention to create an insecure file.
+So while qpdf can create insecure files, it won't let you do it by mistake.

 .. _random-numbers: